space88man/todomvc-mithril2/README.md

 The existing example in the todomvc repo https://github.com/tastejs/todomvc is based on Mithril 0.2.5.
 This example is updated for Mithril 2.

-In this repo we have extracted out the support files (CSS, JS) instead of git'ing `node_modules/`.
-The source files (relative to the Todomvc repo) are:
+This repo is ready-to-serve with any web server: the support files (CSS, JS) have been extracted out.
+The original source files (relative to the Todomvc repo) are:

 * `learn.json`: `./learn.json`
 * `css/base.css`: `./node_modules/todomvc-common/base.css`